Revenue

 Enterprise customer service transformation

-Sierra's approach of deep integration with client systems differentiates it from plug-and-play solutions.
-This positions the company to capture significant market share as enterprises seek AI solutions that can truly represent their brand voice and access internal systems.
+The global customer service market represents an enormous opportunity.
+With companies like Klarna demonstrating that AI customer service tools can replace the work of approximately 700 employees, the cost-saving potential is compelling.
+Sierra's approach of deep integration with client systems differentiates it from plug-and-play solutions, positioning the company to capture significant market share as enterprises seek AI solutions that can truly represent their brand voice and access internal systems.
+With enterprise clients already seeing 70% containment rates and CSAT scores above 4.5/5, Sierra has proven its value proposition.

 Adjacent market opportunities